-Jason Perkins
+Jason Perkins Head of Senior School (IB Coordinator) jperkins@bisphuket.ac.th

-Head of Senior School (IB Coordinator)
+Neil Crossland

-jperkins@bisphuket.ac.th
+Principal - Secondary School

-Neil Crossland Principal - Secondary School ncrossland@bisphuket.ac.th
+ncrossland@bisphuket.ac.th

-Ginette Stockings
+Shelley Swift

 Deputy Principal

-gstockings@bisphuket.ac.th
+sswift@bisphuket.ac.th

 Welcome to the International Baccalaureate Diploma Programme at BIS Phuket!.

 The purpose of this handbook is to help answer questions students and parents may have about the IB Diploma Programme and help our students make a successful transition from junior to senior studies.
 At BISP, the central programme of study in Year 12 and Year 13 comprises the International Baccalaureate (IB) Diploma Programme (DP) and the BISP High School Diploma.